DiedrichsenLab/MultiTaskBattery/docs/instructions.rst

 .. image:: images/Slide13.png
    :width: 600

 In this task, you will be asked to rapidly scan a number of letters and identify whether the target letter ‘L’ is present.
 Each trial will always multiple images of the letter ‘T’.
 However, on some trials, the letter ‘L’ will also be present among the distracting ‘T’ letters.
 On each trial, you will have to correctly identify whether the L is present.
-Finally, the first block of this run will be slower than normal to allow for familiarisation”.

 Action Observation
 ^^^^^^^^^^^^^^^^^^^